diogomalmeida/dataCleaningProject/codeBook.md

 1. Filtering each dataset by activity and subject with dplyr package
 2. Getting the average with dplyr package

-Measurements on the mean and standard deviation have been extracted in the dataset and saved in files: tidydataset.txt and tidydataset.csv
+Measurements on the mean and standard deviation have been extracted in the dataset and saved in files: tidydatasets\tidydataset.txt and tidydatasets\tidydataset.csv